NullMeDev/skybin/WARP.md

 ## Project Overview

-**SkyBin** (paste-vault) is a Rust-based paste aggregator that monitors public paste sites and Telegram channels for leaked credentials, API keys, and sensitive data.
+**SkyBin** is a Rust-based paste aggregator that monitors public paste sites and Telegram channels for leaked credentials, API keys, and sensitive data.
 It scrapes 24+ paste sources, applies pattern detection, and stores results in SQLite with FTS5 full-text search.

 Live instances: https://skybin.lol | https://bin.nullme.lol